Working memory: Training

 Some studies in the effects of training on working memory, including the first by Torkel Klingberg, suggest that working memory in those with ADHD can improve by training.
 This study found that a period of working memory training increases a range of cognitive abilities and increases IQ test scores.
 Another study by the same group has shown that, after training, measured brain activity related to working memory increased in the prefrontal cortex, an area that many researchers have associated with working memory functions.
 One study has shown that working memory training increases the density of prefrontal and parietal dopamine receptors (specifically, DRD1) in test subjects.
 However, subsequent experiments with the same training program have shown mixed results, with some successfully replicating, and others failing to replicate the beneficial effects of training on cognitive performance.

 In another influential study, training with a working memory task (the dual n-back task) improved performance on a fluid intelligence test in healthy young adults.
 The improvement of fluid intelligence by training with the n-back task was replicated in 2010, but two studies published in 2012 failed to reproduce the effect.
-The combined evidence from about 30 experimental studies on the effectiveness of working-memory training has been evaluated by several meta-analyses. tr The authors of these meta-analyses disagree in their conclusions as to whether or not working-memory training improves intelligence.
-Yet these meta-analyses agree that, the more distant the outcome measure, the weaker is the causal link–training working memory almost always yields increases in working memory, often in attention, and sometimes in academic performance, but it is still an outstanding question what exact circumstances differs between cases of successful and unsuccessful transfer of effects.
+The combined evidence from about 30 experimental studies on the effectiveness of working-memory training has been evaluated by several meta-analyses.
+The authors of these meta-analyses disagree in their conclusions as to whether or not working-memory training improves intelligence.
+Yet these meta-analyses agree that, the more distant the outcome measure, the weaker is the causal link – training working memory almost always yields increases in working memory, often in attention, and sometimes in academic performance, but it is still an outstanding question what exact circumstances differs between cases of successful and unsuccessful transfer of effects.